-(e) On March 23, 2017, in Resolution No. 19886, the Planning Commission found that this ordinance is, on balance, in conformity with the General Plan and the priority policies of Planning Code Section 101.1.
-A copy of this Resolution is on file with the Clerk of the Board of Supervisors in File No. 170348 and is incorporated herein by reference.
-The Board hereby adopts the Planning Commission General Plan and Planning Code Section 101.1 findings as its own.
+(h) On March 23, 2017, in Resolution No. 19885, the Planning Commission adopted findings that the actions contemplated in this ordinance are consistent, on balance, with the City's General Plan as proposed for amendment and eight priority policies of Planning Code Section 101.1.
+The Board adopts these findings as its own.
+A copy of said Resolution is on file with the Clerk of the Board of Supervisors in File No. 170408 and is incorporated herein by reference.

-(f) Also in Resolution No. 19886, the Planning Commission adopted findings under Planning Code Section 302 determining that this ordinance serves the public necessity, convenience, and general welfare.
+(i) In this same Resolution, the Planning Commission in accordance with Planning Code Section 340 determined that this ordinance serves the public necessity, convenience, and general welfare.
 The Board of Supervisors adopts as its own these findings.